Perceptual spaces and their symmetries: The geometry of color space: Methods

-where the suprascript $t$ represents vector transposition, and $J(\bm{x})$ is the symmetric and non-negative tensor that encompasses the chosen notion of distance.
-Our aim is to find the tensor $J(\bm{x})$ that represents perceptual differences, that is, the one for which the distance ${\rm d}\ell$ between two neighboring colors $\bm{x}$ and $\bm{x} + {\rm d}{\bm x}$ captures their behavioral discriminability.
+where the superscript $t$ represents vector transposition.
+Our aim is to find the tensor $J(\bm{x})$ that represents perceptual differences, that is, the one for which the distance ${\rm d}\ell$ of Eq.~\ref{e:infdistan} between two neighboring colors $\bm{x}$ and $\bm{x} + {\rm d}{\bm x}$ captures their behavioral discriminability.
 If an observer is capable of particularly accurate discrimination between $\bm{x}$ and a slightly displaced color along a direction $\hat{\bm{e}}$, the discrimination threshold must be particularly small in this direction.
 The smaller the threshold, the more sensitive the observer.
-It therefore makes sense to define perceptual distances inversely proportional to discrimination thresholds.

 To construct $J(\bm{x})$, the discrimination threshold between color $\bm{x}$ and a displaced color along the direction $\hat{\bm{e}}$ needs to be measured for every possible direction $\hat{\bm{e}}$.
 Operationally, this means to move progressively away from $\bm{x}$, in small steps that add up to $\varepsilon$, along the direction $\hat{\bm{e}}$, and to test whether the reached color $\bm{x} + \varepsilon \ \hat{\bm{e}}$ can be discriminated from $\bm{x}$ with a pre-set accuracy.
-If the reached color passes the test, then $\bm{x}$ and $\bm{x} + \varepsilon \hat{\bm{e}}$ are defined to be at a fixed distance from each other.
-In this paper, we define the units of length by setting this distance as equal to $1$: A length of one unit in color space is equal to a pre-set discrimination accuracy (see Sect.~\ref{s:methods:discrimination}, where the threshold accuracy is defined).
-If the reached color cannot be discriminated from $\bm{x}$, the size of $\varepsilon$ is increased, and the procedure is iterated until the first color that passes the test is reached.
+If this is the case, then $\bm{x}$ and $\bm{x} + \varepsilon \hat{\bm{e}}$ are defined to be at a fixed distance from each other.
+In this paper, we define the units of length by setting this distance as equal to $1$: A length of one unit in color space yields a threshold error rate of 37.5\% in {\sl Experiment I} (Sect.~\ref{s:methods:discrimination}).
+If the reached color is discriminated from $\bm{x}$ with a larger error rate, the size of $\varepsilon$ is increased, and the procedure is iterated until the first color below the threshold is reached.